vinnovateit/VinHack/README.md

 ## Judging Criteria

-Teams will be judged on these three criteria.
+Teams will be judged on these five criteria.
 Judges will weigh the criteria equally.
 During judging, participants should try to describe what they did for each criterion in their project.

 - **Technology:** How technically impressive was the hack?
 Was the technical problem the team tackled difficult?
 Did it use a particularly clever technique or did it use many different components?
 Did the technology involved make you go “Wow”?

 - **Design:** Did the team put thought into the user experience?
 How well designed is the interface?
 For a website, this might be about how beautiful the CSS or graphics are.
 For a hardware project, it might be more about how good the human-computer interaction is (e.g. is it easy to use or does it use a cool interface?).

 - **Completion:** Does the hack work?
 Did the team achieve everything they wanted?

-These criteria will guide judges but ultimately judges are free to make decisions based on their gut feeling of which projects are the most impressive and most deserving.

 - **Usefulness and Feasibility** - How useful and feasible your solution is?
 Does it  meet the purpose or goal of the given problem statement.

 - **Future Plans** - How can you extend your idea in future?

+> #### These criteria will guide judges but ultimately judges are free to make decisions based on their gut feeling of which projects are the most impressive and most deserving.

 **It’s important to note that these judging criteria do not include:**